eth-cscs/gpu-training/README.md

 4. __Scaling Up with Thread Blocks__.
 Using thread blocks to utilize all resources on the GPU.
 For the practical the participants will extend the vector addition kernel to take advantage of massive parallelism.
 5. __Coordination Between Threads__.
 Overview of mechanisms provided by CUDA for getting threads to communicate and coordinate.
 Practical examples with shared memory include pipelined stencils and a dot product.
 6. __Concurrent Code__.
 Review of the different opportunities for task-based paralellism, include concurrent kernels, memory transactions and host-device concurrency.
 The practicals include streaming workload implementation.

+### Introduction to OpenACC

+1. __Overview of the OpenACC programming paradigm__.
+What are the differences between CUDA and OpenACC, what are the strengths/weaknesses and what kind of development is OpenACC well suited for?
+Overview of the OpenACC execution model.
+2. __OpenACC directives__.
+Syntax, conditional compilation.
+What classes of directives exist and how are they used.
+3. __Data scoping__.
+How to manage data access of the GPU threads to objects in device memory.
+4. __ Data transfers__.
+How to handle data transfers between host and device and how to optimize these.
+5. __Kernels__.
+How to write kernels and some options for performance tuning.
+6. __Reduction operations__.
+How to use reductions in OpenACC and some caveats about synchronisation.
+7. __CUDA interoperability__.
+How to call CUDA kernels from OpenACC code and use data already present on the device.
+8. __Asynchronous operations in OpenACC__.
+How to overlap different operations on the accelerator and transfers between host and device memory?